 Individual priorities arise when the real world challenges our mental model, worldview, and/or basic needs.
 Each of us decides how, by what means, and to what extent we will select and pursue our priorities.
-Only when I acknowledge my own objectives and affirm those of others can I build and maintain relationships.
-Such relationships structure the situations that limit or grow power.
+Only when I affirm my own goals and acknowledge those of others can I build and maintain the relationships that limit or grow power.
 So justice, fairness, and success come from blending our priorities with those of others.
-That each of us must depend on others to achieve our priorities is usually clear.
-However, to the extent that we fail to learn from our own experience or deny other persons’ experience or assume everyone has the same priorities, we cannot build durable relationships.
+That each of us must depend on others to achieve our goals is usually clear.
+However, to the extent that we fail to learn from our own experience or deny other persons’ experience or assume everyone has the same objectives, we will fail to build durable relationships.

 As a concept EI builds on what, in 1920, E.L.
 Thorndike identified as "social intelligence."
 Thorndike defined social intelligence as "the ability to understand and manage men and women, boys and girls -- to act wisely in human relations."
 In the late twentieth century, Goleman added self-awareness to social intelligence and he popularized the notion of teaching EI.
 While most authors treat EI as a self-help concept, we are concerned here with your ability to achieve success in politics.
 Josh Freedman wrote: “Emotional intelligence is the inner capacities that let us create optimal relationships with ourselves and others.
 The skills include using thoughts, feelings, and actions to build self-knowledge, self-management, and self-direction.”